Identifying Project Stakeholders

 Anyone who has any interest in the project, including those who might be opposed to the project or portions of it, are also stakeholders.

-To help you identify more stakeholders, ask them: “Who do you think are the stakeholders?”
+To help you identify more people, ask them: “Who do you think are the stakeholders?”
 You don’t want to miss any.

-Also, when identifying stakeholders, the project manager must elicit, document, and evaluate stakeholders’ product, project, and project management requirements and expectations.
+Also, when identifying individuals and teams, the project manager must elicit, document, and evaluate stakeholders’ product, project, and project management requirements and expectations.
 These have to be evaluated against the charter and project management plan to make sure the project stays within scope, builds the needed solution, and delivers to the business need.

-Successful project managers identify and properly involve stakeholders in the project planning process, and continually engage those stakeholders throughout the project as well.
+Successful project managers identify and properly involve key groups and individuals in the project planning process, and continually engage those stakeholders throughout the project as well.